fabien0102/openapi-codegen/README.md

 And since this generated from the specs, everything is safe at build time!

-Note: If you can’t trust your backend, some runtime validation can be useful to avoid surprise in production 😅
+Note: If you can’t trust your backend, some runtime validation can be useful to avoid surprises in production 😅

 ## Configuration

 The only thing you need to manage is the configuration.
-Everything is typed and self documented, but just in case, you can find here an example configuration.
+Everything is typed and self-documented, but just in case, you can find here example configuration below:

 ```ts
 // openapi-codegen.config.ts